dotnet/docs/docs/standard/tour.md

 [!code-csharp[TypeSafety](../../samples/csharp/snippets/tour/TypeSafety.csx#L3-L3)]

 C#, Visual Basic, and F# support local **type inference**.
 Type inference means that the compiler will deduce the type of the expression on the left-hand side from the expression on the right-hand side.
 This doesn't mean that the type safety is broken or avoided.
 The resulting type **has** a strong type with everything that implies.
 Let's rewrite the first two lines of the previous example to introduce type inference.
-You will note that the rest of the example is completely the same.
+Note that the rest of the example is completely the same.

 [!code-csharp[TypeSafety](../../samples/csharp/snippets/tour/TypeSafety.csx#L28-L34)]

 F# has even further type inference capabilities than method-local type inference found in C# and Visual Basic.
-To learn more, check out [Type Inferece](../fsharp/language-reference/type-inference.md).
+To learn more, check out [Type Inference](../fsharp/language-reference/type-inference.md).

 ## Delegates and lambdas